zunicd/Visualizing-Seismic-Data/README.md

 A map that plots all earthquakes in the past 7 days based on their longitude and latitude was created:

-- Data markers reflect the magnitude of the earthquake in their size and color.
+- Data markers reflect the magnitude of the earthquakes in their size and color.
 Earthquakes with higher magnitudes appears larger and darker in color.
 - The map includes popups that provide additional information about the earthquake when a marker is clicked.
 - A legend that provides context for the map data was created.